0x1iii1ii/PPPwn-Luckfox/README.md

 - USB Type-C
 - A USB drive with exFAT32 formatted (only use for the first time to load GoldHEN)
 - PC/Laptop for config the Luckfox

-## Downloads
+## Installation in NAND Flash <a name="nandinstallation"></a>

+Before proceeding make sure to disable your anti-virus software, it is a false positive and completely safe.
+If you are still concerned please don't proceed any further!

 Download the custom buildroot image for your Luckfox models below or from the [release](https://github.com/0x1iii1ii/PPPwn-Luckfox/releases) pages.
    Luckfox Model  | Buildroot Image
    ------------- | -------------
    Luckfox Pico Pro/Max  | [download](https://github.com/0x1iii1ii/PPPwn-Luckfox/releases/download/1.2.0/luckfox_pico_pro_max_image_pppwn.zip)
    Luckfox Pico Plus/Mini B | [download](https://github.com/0x1iii1ii/PPPwn-Luckfox/releases/download/1.2.0/luckfox_pico_plus_image_pppwn.zip)

-[SocToolKit](https://drive.google.com/file/d/1ALo4G7rEaF1GNhUHINoYHT_RGWGddzYw) for flashing buildroot image into NAND flash.

-## Installation in NAND Flash <a name="nandinstallation"></a>

-Before proceeding make sure to disable your anti-virus software or Windows Defender, it is a false positive and completely safe.
-If you are still concerned please don't proceed any further!

-1. Use SocToolKit to burn the buildroot image to your Luckfox.
+1. Use [SocToolKit](https://drive.google.com/file/d/1ALo4G7rEaF1GNhUHINoYHT_RGWGddzYw) to burn the buildroot image you downloaded above to your Luckfox.
 Proceed to burn it by following the official Luckfox tutorial <a href=https://wiki.luckfox.com/Luckfox-Pico/Luckfox-Pico-RV1103/Luckfox-Pico-Flash-burn-image>here</a>.
 2. Plug your luckfox to your PC via USB type-c port and wait a few minutes until you hear the device connect sound.
 3. On your PC open `Control Panel -> Network and Internet -> Network and Sharing Center -> Change Adapter Options`.
 You will find `Remote NDIS based Internet Sharing Device`.
 Right-click and choose Properties.<be>